For more information, please contact the Office of the Registrar.

 The role of the mass media in shaping and changing American public opinion and in the political and electoral processes.
 Examination of the links between mass media and government, and between the media and the individual citizen.
 Explorations of the interactions between media and attitudes, agendas, and behaviors.
 Focus on presidential and congressional election campaigns.
 Prerequisite: INQS 125.
 4 credits

-Development and role of public relations in the mass communication discipline and professions.
-The contributions of mass communication, public opinion and persuasion theories to public relations.
-The importance of ethics and social responsibility in practice.
-Public relations research techniques, planning, strategic analysis and application in a variety of situations and organizations, including government, corporate, and not-for-profit.
+Development and role of public relations in mass communication discipline and professions.
+Contributions of mass communication, public opinion and persuasion theories to public relations.
+Importance of ethics and social responsibility in practice.
+Public relations research techniques, planning, strategic analysis and application in a variety of situations and organizations, including government, corporate, and not-forprofit.
 Prerequisite: INQS 125.
-4 credits
+Offered fall.
+4 credits.
+(IS)

-Introduction to field of advertising and its importance to mass communication.
+Introduction of field of advertising and its importance to mass communication.
 Research techniques, strategic planning, audience segmentation, creative development, media planning, implementation and evaluation of advertising effectiveness.
 Analysis of social effects of advertising, what makes an ad effective, and importance of ethics and social responsibility in advertising.
-Prerequisite: 150 or consent of instructor.
-4 credits.
+Prerequisites: MSCM 150 or consent of instructor.
+4 credits

 Selected topics in media production, content, and sociocultural impact, which may include new innovations and involve advanced study.
 Topics will vary and may include Sports and the Media; Media, War, and Culture; Advanced Audio Production; or Advanced Photojournalism.
 Lecture, seminar, and/or lab format as appropriate to course topic.
 May be repeated once for credit with different content.
 Prerequisite: INQS 125.
 4 credits

-Intermediate-level laboratory and field course creating and producing written materials used in public relations, including news releases, public service announcements, brochures, newsletters and speeches. $15 lab fee.
-Prerequisite: 275.
-4 credits (MWI)
+Advanced-level laboratory and field course creating and producing written materials used in public relations, including press releases, public service announcements, brochures, newsletters and speeches. $15 lab fee.
+Prerequisites: 275, 347.
+Offered spring.
+4 credits.
+(MWI)

-Intermediate-level field experience course emphasizing story ideas, sources, ethics, and legal questions.
+Advanced-level field experience course emphasizing story ideas, sources, ethics, and legal questions.
 Reporting for local paper, lectures and discussions, consultations. $15 lab fee.
 Prerequisite: 275.
-4 credits (MWI)
+4 credits.
+(MWI)

 Advanced studies of critical and technical skills in video production.
 Students undertake individual projects.
 Assist faculty members in the classroom and media production facilities as peer instructors.
-Prerequisites: 325 and/or instructor consent.
+Prerequisite: consent of instructor.
 4 credits.

 Advanced studies of critical and technical skills in convergent media.
 Students undertake individual projects.
-Assist Faculty members in the classroom and media production facilities as peer instructors.
-Prerequisite: 329 and/or instructor consent.
+Assist faculty members in the classroom and media production facilities as peer instructors.
+Prerequisite: consent of instructor.
 4 credits.

 Advanced seminar combining theory, research, and practice in public relations.
 Development of a public relations program.
 Design, implementation, and analysis of social science research; public relations, mass communication, and public opinion theory; application of public relations principles, strategies, and techniques through experiential learning.
-Prerequisites: 347, and 275 or 320, and consent of instructor.
-4 credits.
+Prerequisites: 347; 275 or 320, and instructor's consent.
+4 credits

 Survey and practice of quantitative and qualitative social science research methods used by mass communication scholars and professionals to answer theoretical and applied questions.
 Prerequisites: 150, INQS 125, and sophomore standing; or consent of instructor.
 4 credits.